DIVD-NL/SecurityMeldpunt/cases/202001-Citrix-ADC.md

 Attackers are bulk scanning the internet for vulnerable systems and exploiting them.

 Use the following risk analysis to determine your cause of action before patching:
-* If the mitigation was implemeneted before 9-1-2020 and version 11.1 or 12.0 was used the changes that the system is compromised are slim, you can install the pataches on your system
+* If the mitigation was implemeneted before 9-1-2020 and version 12.1 build 50.28 was used not used the changes that the system is compromised are slim, you can install the pataches on your system
-* If the mitigation was implemented on or after 9-1-2020 or version 12.1, 13 of 10 was used, it is recommended to take extra measures.
+* If the mitigation was implemented on or after 9-1-2020 or version 12.1 build 50.28 was used, it is recommended to take additional measures.
 * Make sure you patch or image comes from a realiable source , preferably the Citrix website.

-Additional measures:
+Additional measures are:
 * Disconnect the system
 * Make sure an expert forensically investigates the sytem (see [our blog](/2020/01/15/How-to-check-your-Citrix-gateway/)), make sure that the expert is sufficiently qualified.
 * Perform further forensics if the system turns out to be compromised.